 Physical Therapy Certifications and Techniques

 CoreFirst® Strategies presents a methodical and unique functional assessment and treatment program for patients with dysfunctions of the spine.
 The CFS approach, originated and developed by Vicky Saliba Johnson, PT, FFFMT, FAAOMPT, trains the therapist to directly correlate an evaluation of the patient’s base of support, alignment, and Lumbar Protective Mechanism to the patient’s motor activation and strength response.
 Link to Course This 18-hour course will be supplemented with online modules strategically developed to maximize use of the 2-day live portion which will be 90% hands-on.
 MIT-1 lays down the foundational elements of clinical reasoning, pattern recognition, and motor skill acquisition needed to effectively assess and incorporate spinal manipulation immediately into clinical practice.
 Participants will have the confidence, knowledge, and ability to effectively identify those that would benefit from manipulative therapy, as well as effectively and safely perform manipulative techniques to all regions of the spine.
 The Certification in Thrust Joint Manipulation (Cert.
 TJM) credential designates the recipient as a specialist in performing safe, effective thrust joint manipulation for the entire skeleton.
-Candidates for the credential must successfully complete TJM Part 1: Thrust Joint Manipulation to the Vertebral Column;
+Candidates for the credential must successfully complete TJM Part 1: Thrust Joint Manipulation to the Spinal Column;

 CoreFirst® Strategies (CFS)

 TJM Part 2: Thrust Joint Manipulation to the Spinal Column – Advanced;

 TJM Part 3: Thrust Joint Manipulation to the TMJ, Anterior Rib, and Extremity; and